MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

   - customerInsights
 ---

-# Update the unification settings
+# Update customer or account unification settings

 To review or change any customer or account unification settings once a unified profile has been created, perform the following steps.
 To review or change contact unification settings once a unified contact profile has been created, see [Update the contact unification settings](data-unification-update-contacts.md).